top of page

 3. Your partner and you both are over 18 years old (I recommend at the time of application submission)

-4. You intend to marry or register civil partnership before your visa expires
+4. You intend to marry or register partnership before your visa expires

 6. You have met previously